Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Volumetric Segmentation Networks

 \section{Volumetric Segmentation Networks}

-Recent neural networks for volumetric segmentation in medical imaging can be roughly divided into those that work in 2D and those that work in 3D. \footnote{While some authors have defined a 2.5D classification space which divides a 3D space into $<$3D subspaces (i.e. slices, 3D patches, etc.), this paper will attempt to segregate them into methods that use 2D operations or 3D operations, making note of these hybrid approaches as needed.}
+Recent neural network-based approaches to volumetric segmentation in medical imaging can be roughly divided into those that work in 2D and those that work in 3D. \footnote{While some authors have defined a 2.5D classification space which divides a 3D space into $<$3D subspaces (i.e., slices, 3D patches, etc.), this paper will attempt to segregate them into methods that use 2D operations or 3D operations, making note of these hybrid approaches as needed.}